Euler class of taut foliations and Dehn filling: Necessary and sufficient conditions for the Euler class to vanish

-A {\it meridian} $\mu$ on $\partial X$ is an essential simple closed curve which with $\lambda$ forms a basis of $H_1(\partial X)$ and it is not unique.
-We orient $\mu$ so that the algebraic intersection number of $F$ and $\mu$ equals to $k$.
-In particular, they intersect positively.

-In Figure \ref{fig:unknot frame}, we use the exterior of the unknot $U$ in $S^3$ with the standard orientation (the right hand rule) as an example to illustrate our choice of the orientations on $\lambda$, $\mu$ and $F$.
+A {\it meridian} $\mu$ is an oriented simple closed curve on $\partial X$ that intersects $\lambda$ once.
+Hence, $\mu$ and $\lambda$ form a basis of $H_1(\partial X)$.
+We orient $\mu$ so that the algebraic intersection number of $F$ and $\mu$ equals $k$.
+In particular, $\mu$ intersects both $F$ and $\lambda$ positively.
+In Figure \ref{fig:unknot frame}, we use the exterior of the unknot $U$ in $S^3$ with the standard orientation (the right hand rule) to illustrate our choice of the orientations on $\lambda$, $\mu$ and $F$.